rockdaboot/wget2/docs/wget2_manual.md

 * --content-on-error

-  If this is set to on, wget will not skip the content when the server responds with a http status code that indicates error.
+  If this is set to on, wget2 will not skip the content when the server responds with a http status code that indicates error.

 * --trust-server-names